jazzband/django-admin-sortable/README.md

 ![sortable-inlines](http://res.cloudinary.com/alsoicode/image/upload/v1451237555/django-admin-sortable/sortable-inlines.jpg)

 ## Supported Django Versions
+For Django 3 use the latest version

+For Django 1.8.x < 3.0, use 2.1.8.

 For Django 1.5.x to 1.7.x, use version 2.0.18.

-For Django 1.8.x or higher, use the latest version.

 ### Other notes of interest regarding versions
 django-admin-sortable 1.5.2 introduced backward-incompatible changes for Django 1.4.x